ai-boost/awesome-prompts/README.md

 # Awesome GPTs by Community
 If you have an Awesome GPT or you want more Awesome GPTs, see another project: [Awesome GPTs](https://github.com/ai-boost/Awesome-GPTs).
-You can find a curated list of awesome gpts or submit your GPT in this project.
+You can find a curated list of awesome gpts or submit your GPT in this project: https://github.com/ai-boost/Awesome-GPTs

 # Open-sourced Static Website
 We have a website for display awesome gpts: https://awesomegpts.vip and host by github pages.
-We open-sourced the website here: https://github.com/ai-boost/ai-boost.github.io If you want to host your own website, you can see this project.😊
+We open-sourced the website here: https://github.com/ai-boost/ai-boost.github.io
+If you want to host your own website, you can see this project.😊

 # FAQ
 1. **Q**: Why open source?